maxxiimo/coding-design/chp1-information-architecting.md

 1. Defining our base [markup][Chapter 1] and [styles][Chapter 3].
 2. Choosing a [mobile][Chapter 5] content delivery strategy.

-NOTE: You do not need to read *The Front End Manifesto* to follow along in this book, although if you are setting up a Ruby on Rails application it wouldn't be a bad idea to do so.
+NOTE: You do not need to read *The Front End Manifesto* to follow along with this book, although if you are setting up a Ruby on Rails application it wouldn't be a bad idea to do so.

 Now it's time to build a user experience on this foundation: how your users will understand your [whatever you're building] and how they will [whatever they will do].
 The key to being successful in building your applications user experience can be summed up in one word: **Storytelling**.